threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 ## Build and Push the Docker Image

 * Make sure the Docker Daemon is running
-* Build the docker container (note the tag is optional but can help to track different versions)
+* Build the docker container (note that, while the tag is optional, it can help to track different versions)
   * Template:
     * ```
       docker build -t <docker_username>/<docker_repo_name>:<tag> .